Search

 How These Medications Work in the Body

-• Headaches or migraines that don’t ease with a single medicine
+• Headaches that resist a single medicine

 When It’s Safe to Take Aspirin and Tylenol Together